IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ```

 **Parameters explained:**
-- `--name db2server`: Names the container "db2server"
+- `--name db2server`: Assigns the container name db2server.
-- `--privileged`: Grants extended privileges required by Db2
+- `--privileged`: Grants the additional privileges required for running Db2.
-- `--restart unless-stopped`: Automatically restarts the container unless manually stopped
+- `--restart unless-stopped`: Restarts the container automatically unless it is stopped manually.
 - `--platform linux/amd64`: Specifies the platform architecture
-- `--shm-size=1g`: Allocates 1 GB of shared memory for Db2
+- `--shm-size=1g`: Allocates 1 GB of shared memory for Db2.
-- `--ipc=host`: Uses host IPC namespace for better performance
+- `--ipc=host`: Uses host IPC namespace for better performance.
-- `-p 50000:50000`: Maps port 50000 for database connections
+- `-p 50000:50000`: Maps port 50000 for database connections.
-- `--env-file ~/Docker/.env_list`: Loads environment variables from the file
+- `--env-file ~/Docker/.env_list`: Loads environment variables from the file.
-- `-v db2data:/database`: Mounts the persistent volume
+- `-v db2data:/database`: Mounts the persistent volume.

 > **Note**: The container uses port 50000 by default.
-If you need to use a different port, change the first number in `-p 50000:50000` (e.g., `-p 50001:50000` to use port 50001).
+If you need to use a different port, change the first number in `-p 50000:50000` (for example, `-p 50001:50000` to use port 50001).
 {: .note-right}

 #### Step 9: Monitor container startup